Significant Accounting Policies

 In addition, although we include shares of restricted stock granted to members of our Board of Directors in our count of Class A common stock outstanding, we exclude those shares of restricted stock from our EPS calculation because vesting of the restricted stock is contingent upon continued service as Board members.

-All net earnings (loss) for the Predecessor period from January 1, 2021 to October 26, 2021 and for the years ended December 31, 2020 and 2019 were entirely allocable to Predecessor shareholders and non-controlling interest.
-See Note 14.
+All net earnings (loss) for the Predecessor period from January 1, 2021 to October 26, 2021 and for the year ended December 31, 2020 were entirely allocable to Predecessor shareholders and non-controlling interest.
+See Note 15.
 Earnings Per Share.

 We are subject to various federal, state and local laws and regulations relating to the protection of the environment.
 Management has established procedures for the ongoing evaluation of our operations to identify potential environmental exposures and to comply with regulatory policies and procedures.
 Environmental expenditures that relate to current operations are expensed or capitalized as appropriate.
 Expenditures that relate to an existing condition caused by past operations and do not contribute to current or future revenue generation are expensed as incurred.
-Liabilities are recorded when environmental costs are probable, and the costs can be reasonably estimated.
+Liabilities are recorded, on an undiscounted basis, when environmental costs are probable and the costs can be reasonably estimated.
 We maintain insurance which may cover in whole or in part certain environmental expenditures.
-See Note 13.
+See Note 14.
 Commitments and Contingencies.